lint-todo/utils/docs/spec.md

 ### High Level Flow

 The implementation of the `pending` feature will extend and enhance existing linting tools.

-Rules will be identified as pending in a list, which will be provided to the pending tool as _inputs_.
-The pending tool will subsequently run linting, using that list to identify rules that should not be considered `error` severity.
+Upon first generation of the list of pending lint rules, any existing lint violation will be marked as pending by creating a file that includes identifiable details for that specific lint violation (file, line, column).
 That pending list will be serialized to disc, one file per violation.
+The respective lint tool can be run, using that list to identify rules that should not be considered `error` severity for certain key situation (a CI system, for instance, where we don't want to block merges).

 ### Workflows

-#### New `pending` rule added
+#### `pending` list doesn't exist

-- new rule is added to pending rules file
-- lint tool re-run to regenerate pending violation files
+- lint tool run to regenerate pending violation files

 #### `pending` violation fixed